adampawelczyk/ctf-writeups/thm/flag-vault/README.md

 ## Exploitation Output

-Upon executing the exploit code we get our flag:
+Upon executing the exploit code, the flag is retrieved:

 ![flag](images/flag.png)

-#### Why is the Padding 101 Bytes?
+### Why is the Padding 101 Bytes?

 After writing the 10-character username and a null terminator (11 bytes total), we expected the remaining 89 bytes (of the 100-byte buffer) to end right at the boundary.